 We Love Our Black-Owned Businesses

 When dining in the District, there is no shortage of Black-owned restaurants to choose from, with each establishment boasting its own local flavor and inspired cuisine.
-If brunching were a sport, the District would win the gold with options like The Breakfast Boys, Buttermilk Biscuit, The Real Milk & Honey and Buttermilk Biscuit.
-The Southside also boasts bangin' barbecue hotspots like Hattie Marie’s, Tom, Dick, and Hank, Pit Boss and This Is It!
-Southern Kitchen & Bar-B-Q.
+If brunching were a sport, the District would win the gold with options like The Breakfast Boys, Buttermilk Biscuit, and The Real Milk & Honey.
+The Southside also boasts bangin' barbecue hotspots like Tom, Dick, and Hank, Pit Boss and This Is It!
+Southern Kitchen & Bar-B-Q

 There are plenty of options for those looking to grab a quick bite.
-Look no further than Bodega on Main, Wrap-a-Lot, Taco Pete and Zubi’s Taco Kitchen, each serving up a variety of satisfying menu items for those on the go.
+Look no further than Wrap-a-Lot, Taco Pete and Zubi’s Taco Kitchen, each serving up a variety of satisfying menu items for those on the go.
 Date night?
-Indulge in the intimate ambiance at Virgil’s Gullah Kitchen & Bar, The Corner Grille, Nouveau, Aye Tea Elle , or Party of 5, where charm and elegance come together to create memorable dining experiences.
+Indulge in the intimate ambiance at The Corner Grille, Nouveau, Aye Tea Elle , or Party of 5, where charm and elegance come together to create memorable dining experiences.

 Venture down to Union City to enjoy made-from-scratch pizza with a touch of Haitian flavor at 1804 Pizza Bar.
 Or head to J.R.
 Crickets, a lively sports bar specializing in beer, Buffalo-style chicken wings and other casual eats.
 This list barely scratches the surface of the Black-owned restaurants in the District, so be sure to check out our more comprehensive list spanning College Park, Hapeville, and Union City here.

 Because moderation is key, balance out your dining adventures in the District with a visit to one of our Black-owned wellness spots.
-For a high-energy workout, head to Cycle Gang for a dynamic group cycling session, or opt for a mindful movement experience at Sanskrit Moon Yoga.
+For a high-energy workout, head to Cycle Gang for a dynamic group cycling session, or opt for a mindful movement experience with a pilates or yoga class at LatJohns Pilates and Wellness.
 In College Park, The Wellness Spot is a locally owned spa and health club offering massage therapy and other rejuvenating experiences.
 For the little ones, Kids Gym USA is the nation’s first pre-school gymnastics program with activities for all ages.

 Black History Month Event Calendar

-In addition to supporting our local businesses, we invite you to join us in celebrating the vibrant tapestry of Black culture and heritage in the District with various events to commemorate Black History Month:
+In addition to supporting our local businesses, we invite you to join us in celebrating the vibrant tapestry of Black culture and heritage in the District with various events to commemorate Black History Month:2025 BHM Program

 Historic Landmarks and Attractions Nearby